 Not all rental companies are the same when it comes to costs

 The rates for rental cars may look similar, though be careful when looking at different rental companies' total prices.
-Several companies may combine all expenses into the daily rate, while others can split the cost up into the extra charges, and the way insurance is calculated incredibly.
+Several companies may combine all expenses into the daily rate, while others can split the cost up into extra charges, and the way insurance is calculated is incredible.

 Rent a Car with Orbit